nose-devs/nose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

   output.
 Since difference processes may complete their tests at different times, test result output order is not determinate.

+* Plugin interaction warning

+  The multiprocess plugin does not work well with other plugins that expect to wrap or gain control of the test-running process.
+Examples from nose's builtin plugins include coverage and profiling: a test run using both multiprocess and either of those is likely to fail in some confusing and spectacular way.

 * Python 2.6 warning

   This is unlikely to impact you unless you are writing tests for nose itself,